-Well-paid work and equal opportunity, based purely on ability, not status.
+- Well-paid work and equal opportunity, based purely on ability, not status.

 - Private enterprise, employee share schemes and meaningful involvement in decisions affecting their working live.

 - True democracy, instead of today’s quasi democracy and being treated as expendable in an outdated, status quo controlled by the few.

 - Respect for all prepared to help fulfil the needs of a truly fair and caring society.

 Time is for change.
 For society to sweep away the suppressive barriers of a bygone age and to clear the way forward to a better life, a better society and a better Britain.
 For all able and willing to fully play their part.

 A way that for far too long has been opposed and blocked by Right-wing ideology and the self-serving endeavors of the few.

 Judging by their ingrained mindset, how long before they advocate chain gangs and the poor house for victims of their system.
 The poor, the ill educated and the unemployed?

-Divide and conquer: Not until society sees through such will fairness and equal opportunity prevail over the status quo of a bygone age which continues to provide affluence and riches for the few at the expense of the many.
+Divide and conquer: Not until society sees through such will fairness and equal opportunity prevail over the status quo of a bygone age that continues to provide affluence and riches for the few at the expense of the many.

 As for the myth of the so-called ‘trickledown effect’.
 Little more than a failed charity, it has delivered food banks, poverty wages, want and subsistence levels not seen since pre WW2.